WiCi-Lab/LPAN/README.md

 1.Data Generation and Download

-We have provided the paired samples in following link, where the LS-based pre-estimation processing and data normalization have been completed.
+We have provided the paired samples in the following link, where the LS-based pre-estimation processing and data normalization have been completed.

 DOI Link: https://dx.doi.org/10.21227/3c2t-dz81